 We recorded restructuring charges of \$51.8 million for the Successor period from January 1, 2019 to December 31, 2019, \$0.1 million for the Predecessor period from January 1, 2019 to February 7, 2019 and \$25.4 million for the Predecessor twelve months ended December 31, 2018, respectively.
 Higher restructuring charges in the Successor period was as a result of the restructuring plan management implemented after the Take-Private Transaction to remove duplicate headcount, reduce future operating expenses, and improve operational performance and profitability.
-These initiatives were expected to result in over \$200 million of net annualized run-rate savings.
+As of December 31, 2019, these initiatives have resulted in approximately \$203 million of net annualized run-rate savings.
 See Note 4 to the consolidated financial statements.

-Operating (Loss) Income
+Operating Income (Loss)